 Level 2 or Level 3 Endorsement

-A fully automatic system without a human checkpoint can lead to issues, so candidates will also need to get an endorsement from a Level 2 or Level 3 Judge or from a verified WPN Tournament Organizer.
+A fully automatic system without a human checkpoint can lead to issues, so candidates will also need to get an endorsement from a Judge Academy certified Level 2 or Level 3 judge or from a Magic Tournament Organizer that has the TO Endorsement Writer badge.
 They can endorse you from your profile page.
 More information can be found in Expectations and Endorsements.

 Level 1 Test